raspberrychris/cattreeguide/content/_index.md

 ---

   ## [Petepela Cat Tree 5-Tier Floor To Ceiling Cat](/Petepela-Cat-Tree-5-Tier-Floor-To-Ceiling-Cat)
 [![Petepela-Cat-Tree-5-Tier-Floor-To-Ceiling-Cat](<https://images-na.ssl-images-amazon.com/images/I/51dG2AAcLzL._AC_UL600_SR600,400_.jpg>)](<https://www.amazon.com/PETEPELA-Adjustable-Featuring-Scratching-Interactive/dp/B09SYQZTS5/?tag=cattreeguide-20>)[![Petepela-Cat-Tree-5-Tier-Floor-To-Ceiling-Cat](<https://dabuttonfactory.com/button.png?t=CHECK+AMAZON&f=Noto+Sans-Bold&ts=26&tc=fff&hp=45&vp=20&c=11&bgt=unicolored&bgc=4bd42f>)](<https://www.amazon.com/PETEPELA-Adjustable-Featuring-Scratching-Interactive/dp/B09SYQZTS5/?tag=cattreeguide-20>)

 ### Product Description

+The PETEPELA Cat Tower is a great way to provide your cat with climbing and lounging areas.
+The entire cat tree consists of 5 levels of platforms, each with a height difference of 17.3 inches per level.
+The tension rod on the top can be adjusted to a preferred height from high to low (95-109 Inches) and the posts are thicker than other posts on the market, making this tree both sturdy and durable.

 ### Our Rating For This Product